Client News: Connecticut's 195 CHURCH offices' window retrofit increases energy efficiency, occupant comfort and savings

 * Increased Daylighting and Comfort *

 Viracon's RoomSide low-e glass also improves light-to-solar gain (LSG) ratio by 21 percent.
-Sheppy explains, "This improved LSG ratio increases the number of hours in the year that natural daylighting can be used without tenants having to draw their blinds.
+Sheppy explained, "This improved LSG ratio increases the number of hours in the year that natural daylighting can be used without tenants having to draw their blinds.
 In addition, electrical lighting can be dimmed or turned off with daylighting controls."

-He continues, "Furthermore, according to the World Green Building Council, natural daylighting can save up to $2,000 per employee in office costs by increasing occupant comfort, leading to higher productivity.
+He continued, "Furthermore, according to the World Green Building Council, natural daylighting can save up to $2,000 per employee in office costs by increasing occupant comfort, leading to higher productivity.
 Adding an interior accessory window with low-e glass to the existing glazing significantly improves occupant comfort because surface temperatures are much closer to room temperature."

-In Connecticut's cold months, Sheppy says, "The new glazing will keep the occupants seated in the perimeter spaces of this building more comfortable by significantly reduced radiant heat transfer.
+In Connecticut's cold months, Sheppy said, "The new glazing will keep the occupants seated in the perimeter spaces of this building more comfortable by significantly reduced radiant heat transfer.
 These improvements will allow occupants to sit closer to the windows, increasing the usable floor space of the building."

 Comparing the window bays before and after the retrofit, thermal imaging shows window surface temperature differences of nearly 20 degrees Fahrenheit.
-Sheppy describes, "The new windows stand out in sharp contrast against the old windows.
+Sheppy described, "The new windows stand out in sharp contrast against the old windows.
 This indicates that the new windows are keeping out the cold 34 degree Fahrenheit outside conditions, while keeping in the warm 72 degree Fahrenheit inside conditions."